-How do you collect a valid consent in accordance with the new guidelines?
+How do you collect valid consent in accordance with the new guidelines?

-The new CNIL cookie guidelines explicitly declare how to collect a valid consent from your visitors for placing cookies in their browser.
-As the data controller, you are responsible for all cookies set from your website, also those owned by third parties such as Google, Facebook, Advertising platforms etc.
+The new CNIL cookie guidelines explicitly declare how to collect valid consent from your visitors for placing cookies in their browser.
+As the data controller, you are responsible for all cookies set from your website, also those owned by third parties such as Google, Facebook, Advertising platforms, etc.

-We have summarized the requirements for collecting a valid consent in accordance to the new guidelines:
+We have summarized the requirements for collecting a valid consent in accordance with the new guidelines:

 1) Informed consent